 Since the genetic information is qualitative and not quantitative, it is often impossible to determine the net methylation potential from genetic testing.
 Fortunately, there are blood tests that can test for overall methylation status (the net effect of the competing SNPs), and I greatly prefer to use them – SAMe/SAH ratio and whole-blood histamine.
 In addition, blindly using methylfolate (Deplin) for patients with 677T MTHFR or other weakened enzymes can produce negative results in patients afflicted by low serotonin activity.
 Folate supplements including Deplin tend to drive serotonin activity even lower by an epigenetic mechanism (see the third question, above).

-The benefits from improving methylation are overwhelmed by weakened serotonin neurotransmission for these persons.
+The benefits from improving methylation are overwhelmed by weakened serotonin neurotransmission in these persons.
 Methylfolate supplements are a clever approach for coping with undermethylation in persons with MTHFR enzyme weaknesses.
 However, the potency of methylfolate has been greatly exaggerated.
 The methylation cycle spins constantly with more than a million methylation reactions per second.

 The methylation cycle somewhat resembles the Indianapolis Speedway with traffic constantly spinning around the track.
 Methylfolate is what I call a “suicidal” nutrient, that is, a nutrient that acts only once.
 After a single pass through a portion of the cycle, methylfolate loses its identity and becomes part of the garden-variety THF pool.
 Methylfolate is somewhat more effective than folic acid and folinic acid but is not as effective as advertised.
 The bottom line is that methylfolate and other folate supplements are very effective in enhancing methylation for autism and other conditions that are not dominated by low serotonin activity.